Aleksandar Tomic, PhD

 MS in Applied Economics

 Dr. Aleksandar (Sasha) Tomic is Associate Dean for Strategy, Innovation, & Technology, and Program Director of Master of Science in Applied Economics at the Boston College’s Woods College of Advancing Studies.
-He also holds appointments as Associate Professor of Practice in Economics department of Morrissey College of Arts and Sciences and Finance Department of Carroll School of Management.
+He also holds courtesy appointments as Associate Professor of Practice in Economics department of Morrissey College of Arts and Sciences and Operations Management Department of Carroll School of Management.
 In addition to managing the MS in Applied Economics, Dr. Tomic leads strategic initiatives at the College, especially in areas of online education, alternative credentialing, and executive education.
 Prior to joining BC, Dr. Tomic was Associate Professor at Mercer University, Professor at the Jack Welch Management Institute in Herndon, Virginia; Principal in Econometrics with HENDYPLAN, S.A. in Luxembourg; Associate Professor of Economics and Director of Graduate Programs in Business at Wesleyan College in Macon, Georgia; and Assistant Professor of Economics and co-founder and Director of the Center for Economic Analysis at Macon State College in Macon, Georgia.

 In his career, Dr. Tomic has developed, grown, and turned around academic and research programs, and has established connections with private and public entities both locally and internationally.
 He has written scholarly papers published in international journals and refereed books addressing topics such as European Monetary Union, behavior of political agents, racial disparities in policing and sentencing, and impact of college athletics on universities reputation.
 He is a frequent lecturer and commentator on economic issues such as moves in commodity and financial markets, effects of economic policies, (e.g. change in minimum wage), and local/regional/national/international economic outlook.